23 Cloud microphysics

 \[ \begin{align} \rho_v\left(a\right) &= \rho_{v,a},\\ \rho_v\left(r\to\infty\right) &= \rho_{v,\infty} \end{align} \]

-to solve, where $a$ is the radius of the drop.
-The solution is
+where $a$ is the radius of the drop.
+The solution reads

 \[ \begin{align} \rho_v\left(a\right) = \rho_{v,\infty} + \left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{r}, \end{align} \]